jadjoubran/laravel5-angular-material-starter/readme.md

 ## Changelog

 ### v1.7.1
++ Installer script that installs all the required packages

 ### v1.7.0
 + removed UI router HTML5 mode because it breaks when refreshing and I don't want to mess up with the routes